Combinatorial aspects of the quantized universal enveloping algebra of $\mathfrak{sl}_{n+1}(\mathbb{C})$: An -matrix for

 \myss{For the generator \(\X\)} By Lemma~\ref{L:calcUhSL2}\eqref{L:calcUhSL2.ii},

 The equation \((\tau\oc\De)(\X) \cdot \sR = \sR \cdot \De(\X)\) may be rearranged as

-To simplify \(A\), note that \(\X\,\K^s = \qb^s \K^s\X\) and \(\X^n \Kb = q^n \Kb\X^n\) from Lemma~\ref{L:calcUhSL2}\eqref{L:calcUhSL2.iv}, so
+To simplify \(A\), note that \(\X\,\K^s = \qb^s \K^s\X\) and \(\X^n \Kb = q^n \Kb\X^n\) from Lemma~\ref{L:calcUhSL2}\eqref{L:calcUhSL2.iii}, so

-Observe that if we set \(s = -n\) and \(k = 1\), the commutator \([\X,\Y^n]\) appears from the second tensor factors of this expression.
-Doing so and writing \(a_{r,n}\) for \(a_{1,r,-n,n}\), Lemma~\ref{L:calcUhSL2}\eqref{L:calcUhSL2.v} allows us to compute the commutator to yield
+Observe that if we had \(s = -n\) and \(k = 1\), the commutator \([\X,\Y^n]\) appears from the second tensor factors of this expression.
+Doing so, and writing \(a_{r,n}\) for \(a_{1,r,-n,n}\), Lemma~\ref{L:calcUhSL2}\eqref{L:calcUhSL2.v} allows us to compute the commutator to yield